 3. Impact on other staff.
 Ultimately, we know that someone’s day will be impacted when we are absent.
 Whether it’s our HOD, printing cover and sorting out logistics, the teaching staff who must cover your lessons, or possibly the cover supervisor who you worry will chat too much to your year 8 class when you have just got them where you want them!

 4. SLT expectations.
-Leadership Teams can be unsympathetic when it comes to staff absence, and this can manifest in different ways.
-Some leaders seem to go for the emotional blackmail angle of – if you’re off, the children will get a bad deal.
-Others are more forthright and display a lack of trust: ‘are you sure you’re that ill?
-Make sure you get back in tomorrow’.
-For some teachers, this gauntlet is one too many to run.
+Leadership Teams, although we must stress not all, can be unsympathetic when it comes to staff absence, and this can manifest in different ways.
+Whatever their reaction to your illness, for some teachers this gauntlet is one too many to run.

 5. Workload: being out of school inevitably leads to more work.
 It’s a day fewer to check off items on your to-do list, answer emails, mark things that are probably building up.
 And then you return from your absence, and the work is still there, and time is even tighter.